 This affiliate marketing method may be my favorite.
 Create a page where you list the tools and resources you use and recommend.
 Build this page using a page builder like Elementor.

 Add a link to this blog post or page directly on your main menu to give it maximum exposure.
-Here’s a link to my blog resources page as an example.

 If you’re too pushy with your marketing, you may turn people off from visiting your site.
 Balancing reader experience and your profitability may take time to figure out.
 But if you’re aggressive with your marketing, you may turn readers off.